aws/sagemaker-hyperpod-cli/helm_chart/readme.md

 ## 5. Create Team Role

-* To create role for hyperpod cluster users, please set the value for `computeQuotaTarget.targeId` when installing or upgrade the chart.
-This value is the same as the `targeId` of quota allocation.
+* To create role for hyperpod cluster users, please set the value for `computeQuotaTarget.targetId` when installing or upgrade the chart.
+This value is the same as the `targetId` of quota allocation.
   ```
   helm install dependencies helm_chart/HyperPodHelmChart --namespace kube-system --set computeQuotaTarget.targetId=<target_id>
   ```